-Please keep in mind that the Attorney/Client Privilege only applies to communications between you and members of our firm, and you should not discuss your case with anyone or provide them with any of the documents you receive from our firm because such communications may then become discoverable.
+Please keep in mind that the Attorney/Client Privilege only applies to communications between you and members of our firm, and you should not discuss your case with anyone or provide them with any of the documents from our firm because such communications may then become discoverable.
 Additionally, you should not be receiving any communications from our office at your work email, only your personal email.
 There have been court decisions holding that emails sent to an office email address are not protected by the Attorney/Client Privilege.

 Sometimes family members of our client will call and want to discuss your case with us.
-We normally cannot do this if our client is 18 years or older until you are willing to sign a waiver and acknowledgement that we will send you that informs you that you will be waiving your attorney-client privilege as to any information we discuss with this family member.
-These family members sometimes get upset with us when we decline to respond to their requests for information.
-We request that you explain this to your family members and let us know if you want a copy of this waiver and acknowledgment,
+We normally cannot do this if our client is 18 years or older until you are willing to sign a waiver and acknowledgement that we will send you that informs you that you will be waiving your attorney-client privilege as to any information we discuss with this family member .
+These family members sometimes get upset with us.
+We request that you explain this to your family members and let us know if you want a copy of this waiver and acknowledgment.

-Additionally, any documents we request that you prepare are protected by the Attorney/Client Privilege and Work Product Doctrine, and will be protected from discovery as long as you only provide it to members of our firm.
+Additionally, any documents we request that you prepare are protected by the Attorney/Client Privilege and Work Product Doctrine and will be protected from discovery as long as you only provide it to members of our firm.
 Of course, documents such as your medical records that were prepared by others are not protected and are discoverable.

-A. YOUR CONTACT INFORMATION
+1. YOUR CONTACT INFORMATION